-31 Essential Affirmative and Negative Words and Phrases in Spanish
+Affirmative and Negative Words in Spanish

-But and no are only two of a long list of useful affirmative and negative Spanish words, such as with and without, anybody and nobody and many others.
+I’m willing to bet that sí (yes) and no (no) were among the first ten words you learned in Spanish.
+But those two little words are only two of a long list of useful affirmative and negative Spanish words, such as with and without, anybody and nobody and many others.

-Read on for a run-down of Spanish affirmative and negative words you need to speak Spanish well, plus some related useful phrases!
+Read on for a run-down of Spanish affirmative and negative words you need to speak Spanish well, plus some related useful phrases.

 Contents